 Introduction

 Over the past few decades, cross-national studies on social class and redistributive preferences have predominantly focused on individual class positions (Lindh and McCall, 2020).
 Recently, however, a growing body of research has begun to focus on how the class composition of social networks influences redistributive preferences (Lee, 2023; Lindh et al., 2021; Paskov and Weisstanner, 2022).
 Additionally, social classes tend to form segregated networks according to the homophily principle, whereby individuals have higher chances of forming social ties with others with similar characteristics (McPherson et al., 2001; Otero et al., 2021).
-Cross-national comparisons indicate that class differences in social participation and access to social resources increase in countries with high economic inequality, which in turn drives wider social distance between classes (Otero et al., 2024; Pichler and Wallace, 2009).
-Although prior evidence has shown that class-based network segregation — as the proportion of the same (or similar) class network contacts relative to individual’s class position — can undermine attachment to society in contexts with high income inequality (Otero et al., 2022), our understanding of how being embedded in a homogeneous class-based network impacts attitudes toward redistribution is scarce (Paskov and Weisstanner, 2022).
-Additionally, most of the studies on networks and redistributive preferences have focused on particular countries (Lee, 2023; Lindh et al., 2021; Otero and Mendoza, 2023), and despite recent cross-country evidence on the role of relative redistribution (Lindh and Andersson, 2024), little is known about how income inequality can moderate the relationship between class-based network segregation and redistributive preferenceslimited .
-Contributing to this debate, this article first investigate how individual-level class-based network segregation and impacts redistributive preferences.
-Second, it seeks to contribute to our understanding of how cross-national differences in income inequality moderate the relationship between class-based network segregation and redistributive preferences.
+Cross-national comparisons indicate that class differences in social participation and access to social resources increase in countries with high economic inequality, which in turn is related to wider social distance between classes (Otero et al., 2024; Pichler and Wallace, 2009).
+Although prior evidence has shown that class-based network segregation — as the proportion of the same (or similar) class network contacts relative to individual class position — can undermine attachment to society in contexts with high income inequality (Otero et al., 2022), our understanding of how being embedded in a homogeneous class-based network impacts attitudes toward redistribution is scarce (Paskov and Weisstanner, 2022).
+Additionally, most of the studies on networks and redistributive preferences have focused on particular countries (Lee, 2023; Lindh et al., 2021; Otero and Mendoza, 2023), and despite recent cross-country evidence on the role of relative redistribution (Lindh and Andersson, 2024), little is known about how income inequality can moderate the relationship between class-based network segregation and redistributive preferences.

-While segregation may deepen existing class divisions in redistributive preferences (Paskov and Weisstanner, 2022), the knowledge regarding how differences in income inequality between countries can moderate this relationship is narrow.
+While class-based network segregation may deepen existing class divisions in redistributive preferences (Paskov and Weisstanner, 2022), the knowledge regarding how differences in income inequality between countries can moderate this relationship is narrow.
 To address the gap in the literature, I discuss the role of income inequality in how differences in economic resources can moderate the relationship between class-based networks and attitudes toward inequality.
-On the one hand, research on the class-attitude link suggests that income inequality is crucial for understanding how class relations— i.e., the social and political distance between classes— translate into redistributive demands, as it reflects the state of class struggle in contemporary capitalist societies (Curtis and Andersen, 2015; Edlund and Lindh, 2015).
-A consistent finding is that the upper classes tend to be more supportive of redistribution in contexts of high inequality, whereas the stronger redistributive demands of the lower classes remain relatively stable, regardless of inequality levels (Dimick et al., 2017; Sachweh and Sthamer, 2019).
-On the other hand, it is well-documented that income inequality affects social relations, reinforcing stratified access to social activities and widening the distance between classes.
-In such conditions, the upper classes tend to be more socially active and maintain more diverse networks, while the lower classes become increasingly inactive and segregated as inequality rises (Lancee and Van de Werfhorst, 2012; Otero et al., 2024; Pichler and Wallace, 2009).
+On the one hand, research on the class-attitude link suggests that income inequality is crucial for understanding how class-based inequalities — i.e., the socioeconomic and political distance between classes— translate into redistributive demands, as it reflects the current state of distributive affairs in contemporary capitalist societies (Curtis and Andersen, 2015; Edlund and Lindh, 2015).
+A consistent finding is that those in more advantaged socioeconomic positions tend to be more supportive of redistribution in contexts of high inequality, whereas the stronger redistributive demands of the socioeconomically disadvantaged remain relatively stable, regardless of inequality levels (Dimick et al., 2017; Sachweh and Sthamer, 2019).
+On the other hand, it is well-documented that income inequality affects social relations, reinforcing stratified access to social activities and widening the social distance between classes.
+In such conditions, the upper classes tend to be more socially active and maintain more diverse networks, while the lower classes become increasingly inactive and segregated in contexts with higher levels of economic inequality (Lancee and Van de Werfhorst, 2012; Otero et al., 2024; Pichler and Wallace, 2009).
 Nevertheless, current research has primarily examined how income inequality moderates the impact of social class on either social networks or redistributive preferences.
 Against this background, this study aims to address two key questions:

 How does class-based network segregation influence redistributive preferences?